2024 Liberal Democratic Party presidential election: Election day and Ishiba's victory

 Ishiba (right) defeated Takaichi (left) in the final round of voting to become LDP President on 27 September 2024.

 Ishiba was designated as Prime Minister on 1 October 2024.

 The first round of the election was held on 27 September in which Takaichi received the most votes.
 Ishiba advanced to the run-off, coming in second place after receiving 154 votes against Takaichi's 181.
 Koizumi, the third front-runner of the election, failed to advance to the run-off as did the other remaining candidates.
 The Japan Times noted after the first round that the other six candidates had "failed to make headway" against the three front-runners: Ishiba, Takaichi and Koizumi.

 Following a political funds scandal prior to the election, most of the official factions, including the one that had been led by former Prime Minister Shinzo Abe, former Secretary-General Toshihiro Nikai, leadership candidate Motegi and Prime Minister Fumio Kishida, were dissolved.
-For the run-off, Kono's faction, led by Taro Aso, indicated it's support for Takaichi.
+For the run-off, Kono's faction, led by Taro Aso, indicated its support for Takaichi.
 After Hayashi's defeat, Prime Minister Kishida reportedly whipped votes for Ishiba in the second round of voting after having endorsed Hayashi.

 In the leadership election on 27 September 2024, Ishiba narrowly defeated Takaichi in a second-round runoff, winning a total of 215 votes (52.57%) from 189 parliamentary members and 26 prefectural chapters, making him the new LDP leader and prime minister-designate.
 Ishiba's victory was described by commentators as unexpected and an upset, owing to his long history of failed leadership bids and his relative unpopularity with many LDP members of the Diet.
-After his election, the Japanese stock market experienced a sudden drop in response to Ishiba's economic policies, which was named "Ishiba Shock".